The Dance House (IEFA Book Club Registration)

 The Montana Historical Society’s 45th Annual Montana History Conference will be Thursday, September 27, 2018, to Saturday, September 29, 2018, in Billings, MT.
 This year’s theme is Rimrocks, Rivers, and Rolling Plains: History from the Yellowstone Valley.
 Travel scholarships are available for teachers and students.
-The society is also accepting session proposals.
-Visit the society’s website for session proposals and travel scholarship information.
-More information about the conference will be available in June.
+Visit the society’s website for registration information and travel scholarship information.
+The deadline for advance registration is Friday, September 21, 2018.

 The Journey Continues: Perspectives from the Past – Teaching with Primary Sources

 The Montana Center for Inclusive Education is sponsoring a Teaching with Primary Sources workshop June 11-12, 2018, 9:00 a.m.-4:00 p.m.

 A $100 travel stipend will be available for all participants, who will also earn 12 renewal units.

 Immerse yourself in the rich history of your local area.
 You are invited to participate in a professional development opportunity through the Library of Congress.
 This professional development will provide “hands on” exploration of the Library of Congress and Montana using local resources.

 This two-day workshop is designed for those individuals who have participated in the TPS programs since the start of the school year, and for those who would like to learn about using primary sources in the classroom.
 Participants will learn how to navigate the Library of Congress and develop student engagement, and learning strategies for using primary sources to engage students.